angular/material-start/README.md

 # Angular Material-Start

-This Material **start*** project is a *seed* for AngularJS Materal applications.
+This Material **start*** project is a *seed* for AngularJS Material applications.
 The project contains a sample AngularJS application and is preconfigured to install the Angular framework and a bunch of development and testing tools for instant web development gratification.

 This sample application is intended to be useful as both a learning tool and a skeleton application for a typical [AngularJS Material](http://angularjs.org/) web app: comprised of a Side navigation area and a content area.
 You can use it to quickly bootstrap your angular webapp projects and dev environment for these projects.

 ### What is the UX?

-Below is a snaphot of the Starter-App with the Users' *master-detail* view.
+Below is a snapshot of the Starter-App with the Users' *master-detail* view.
 Also shown is the user experience that will is displayed for smaller device sizes.
 The responsive layout changes to hide the user list, reveal the **menu** button.
 In the User Details view, you may also click the **share** button  to show the Contact &lt;User&gt; bottom sheet view.

 <br/>